Get outside for adventures on trails, zip lines, rivers and more to enjoy the mild weather this fall.

 Summer is over.
 You're waving goodbye to the beach and hello to the falling leaves.
 Before you know it, the evenings will be over early and winter’s cold breath will be here.
-Before that happens, be sure to take in these five exciting places.
+Before that happens, be sure to get outside to hike, go whitewater rafting, zip-lining and much more at these five exciting places in Georgia.

 Visit Arabia Mountain with your kids and your camera for colorful photos with their yellow daisies this fall.
-These delightful flowers only grow within a 60-mile radius of the area, and they are scattered en masse across the granite outcrop.
+Located only about 20 miles east of Atlanta, the granite outcrop is home to these delightful flowers that are scattered en masse and only grow within a 60-mile radius of the area.

-What better way to see the forest awash with fall’s color than from the tree canopies at Banning Mills.
+What better way to see the forest awash with fall color than from the tree canopies at Banning Mills, located about 45 miles west of Atlanta.
 Sixty ziplines and 46 sky bridges promise spectacular views and a world of fun.
 There are routes for everyone, from beginners to advanced – including Crazy Squirrel Village, which offers zip lining for kids 4 and up.